paulsammut/RoboDolf/readme.md

 The RDS system makes heavy use of LV-OOP and the Actor Framework.
 Each major function of the RoboDolf is written as a nested child actor object that inherits from a special RDS Parent Actor object.
-This allowed me to be able to create node-like processes that ran independently of each other, but could easily share data between each other in a structured way.
+This allowed for the creation of node-like processes that ran independently of each other, but could easily share data between each other in a structured way.